-To link to this resource use: https://libraries.indiana.edu/resources/grandtour
+To link to this database use: https://libraries.indiana.edu/databases/grandtour

 The Grand Tour was a rite-of-passage for many aristocratic and wealthy young men of the eighteenth century: a phenomenon which shaped the creative and intellectual sensibilities of some of the eighteenth century’s greatest artists, writers and thinkers.
 These accounts of the English abroad, c.1550-1850, highlight the influence of continental travel on British art, architecture, urban planning, literature and philosophy.